leggedrobotics/vitruvio/README.md

    4. The simulated data is imported into _vitruvio_.
    5. The user makes high level design decisions in vitruvio and obtains the required joint speed, torque, power, energy and meta parameters such as cost of transport.
 If applicable, the optimized leg design parameters are also returned along with comparison of the results for the nominal and optimized leg.
 These are all recorded in a structure named __results__.
    6. The high level design decisions and cost terms are adapted as desired.
    7. A file titled 'results.pdf' is automatically generated containing all the figures created during the simulation.
 This should be renamed and saved along with the output of the command window to fully record all of the results and selections.

+The figures are exported to a pdf file using: https://github.com/altmany/export_fig.

 ## Example